kanidm/kanidm/designs/device-authentication.rst

 A password defends against none of these attacks, and only adds extra steps for a user, and so it is not considered a required element for a secure authentication from a trusted device.

+Binding Credentials to Sessions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+As this enables sessions to be from different devices and initiated by different credentials, if a user on the laptop disableds the credentials of an enrolled device, then any session that used that credential should also be considered invalidated.

 Future Ideas
 ============

+Require Acknowledgement of the New Credential
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After the device is enrolled, we *may* enroll the credential initially disabled, and the user on the laptop must then interact to allow the device to be "usable" for future authentications.
 This would assist to mitigate risk of token URI disclosure, and helps to involve the user in asserting consent and knowledge of which devices are trusted to their account for platform authenticator authentication.

+A risk of this is replication delay, where if the laptop and phone are interacting with disjoint Kanidm servers, then a delay may be experienced between the enrollment of the phone and the laptop from being able to see that credential to enable it.
+This may lead to user confusion or frustration.

+As the user must have authenticated to the laptop to generate the URI to sign in a new device, the URI generated may be considered trusted and so access to that URI implies that the device enrolled is highly likely be in the possession of the account owner.
+Since this is a timed limited link, this further mitigates risk of misuse of this.

+A example of this in the wild is the QR codes generated by fastmail for device email access - these can only be created by an authenticated account, and they do not require post-enrollment interaction to enable as the model assumes that access to the link or QR code implies that you are the account owner who generated that content.

 References
 ==========